LeHoaiNam756/Bitops/README.md

-# Bitops: A Concolic-Based Test Input Generation Method for Units with Bit Operators of Java Projects
+# BitOps: A Concolic-Based Test Input Generation Method for Units with Bit Operators of Java Projects

-A concolic testing tool that automatically generates test inputs for Java methods, with dedicated support for bitwise and shift operators (`&`, `|`, `^`, `~`, `<<`, `>>`, `>>>`).

-## Abstract

-Existing concolic testing tools often lack proper support for bitwise and shift operations, leading to incomplete path exploration and inaccurate constraint solving.
-This tool addresses that gap by encoding bitwise semantics directly into Z3 BitVector constraints, enabling correct and complete test input generation for Java units that contain bit operators.
+BitOps is the prototype tool developed for the research *"BitOps: A Concolic-Based Test Input Generation Method for Units with Bit Operators of Java Projects"*.
+It implements concolic (concrete + symbolic) execution with dedicated support for bitwise and shift operators (`&`, `|`, `^`, `~`, `<<`, `>>`, `>>>`), addressing a common gap in existing concolic testing tools by encoding bitwise semantics as Z3 BitVector constraints.
+This enables accurate path exploration and complete test input generation for Java units that involve bit operators, across multiple coverage criteria (Statement, Branch, MC/DC), via a JavaFX-based GUI.

 ---